How to Protect Yourself from Online Blackmailers?

 3. Document for Evidence

-Your journey doesn’t just end there.
-To ensure they never come back to you or target others, they must face consequences.
-And for that to be possible, you need solid evidence.
-Start by capturing screenshots of every exchange and blackmail threat, recording personally identifying information such as usernames, emails, or phone numbers, chat logs, and even dates and times of anything they post.
+You need solid evidence to file a case against them.
+Start by capturing screenshots of every exchange and blackmail threat, documenting personally identifying information such as usernames, emails, or phone numbers, chat logs, and even dates and times of anything they post.

 4. Report the Incident

-Take your collected evidence to the local police station and other authorities to file a report.
-This is extremely important if the crime is local.
-Each state or country will have different laws when it comes to cyber blackmailing, however, it is considered illegal almost everywhere.
+Take your collected evidence to the local police station and relevant authorities to file a report.
+This is particularly important if the crime is local.
+Each state or country will have different laws regarding cyber blackmailing, but it is considered illegal almost everywhere.

 Report to FBI